How old are your recipients?

 What disabilities do your dogs help with?

-Paws and Affection dogs help children with disabilities including, but not limited to, muscular dystrophy, cerebral palsy, type 1 diabetes, anxiety and depression.
+Paws and Affection dogs help children with mobility disabilities, anxiety, and depression among other conditions.
 To learn more about what our dogs can do for kids please visit our dogs in training page.

 How do I get one of your dogs?